USI-MSDE-SA-2022/software-architecture-model-tommi27/src/sa/model/index.md

 ## 1. Scalability Dimension

-The scalability dimension that we choose the number of clients.
+The scalability dimension that we choose is the number of clients.
 This is probably the most relevant dimension that concerns our project.
 Given that the project will be a website that aims to handle a large number of requests from many users, this is the dimension that we expect to deal with the most.

 ## 2. Bottleneck